Skip to content

 All eligible consultants will be contacted by email and invited to submit an application.
 If you think you are eligible based on the above criteria and you have not received an email please check your junk folder first before emailing the Discretionary Points mail box: discretionarypoints@ggc.scot.nhs.uk

-Applicants will be given four weeks from the date of the invite letter to return their completed application form.
+Applicants will be given six weeks from the date of the invite letter to return their completed application form.
 Please note that the application form is now a web based document.
 Eligible Consultants will receive an email which will contain a private link to the application form.
-This year when an applicant clicks on the link the Webpropol System will prepopulate your application form with the following information:
+This year when an applicant clicks on the link the Webropol System will prepopulate your application form with the following information:

 • Payroll Number